Mission & Values

 Transparency and Openness are essential in creating a fair world, in which all finances are spent in a righteous way and properly accounted for.
 Therefore, everyone can download our policy plan, statutes and financial reports from our website.
 We are open about our staff, students and graduates, by sharing personal stories and photos about our work and studies.
 We are committed to learning together by trial and error and therefore also report about the many lessons that we learned from e.g. our dropouts, name changes and overworking ourselves.
 For questions, suggestions or remarks, feel free to contact us!

-The bedrock of our foundation is that board members, cooperation partners, students and graduates share a personal band.
+The bedrock of our foundation is that staff members, students and graduates share a personal band.
 Over the years, we have learned that commitment to each other is the most important key to our success.
 Running a foundation or completing a university education requires dedication and perseverance.
 Both staff and students feel most motivated to give their best, when they feel supported by each other.
 We therefore ensure that we are all aware of each other’s efforts in making this charity a success.
 Understanding and encouraging these efforts enables us to keep up our good work.

 We stay involved by chatting on a daily basis, discussing work or study topics and sharing about our personal progress and wellbeing.
 We praise each other’s successes and look for solutions together in case of setbacks (see Guidance and Support for more information).
 This creates a bond of friendship in which we can express ourselves safely and freely.
 Within our organisation, everyone is equal and encouraged to share their feelings and opinions.
 This enables us to constantly improve our work methods, because we take everyone’s points of view and needs into account.